Dormer Loft Conversion versus Velux Loft Conversion, which is best? & how much do they cost in 2020?

 Just think of all the extra weight with People, furniture, new walls, bathroom & holes cut in the existing roof structure for windows and a staircase.

-You can still achieve a great look, the key is not to skimp on windows which don’t cost much in the scheme of the project, put in as many as you can afford.
+You can still achieve a great look Velux windows and there are no hard and fast rules as to how they should be set out, the key is not to skimp on windows which don’t cost much in the scheme of the project, put in as many as you can afford.

 For a fantastic feature, a balcony window can be added to your Velux loft conversion.